Are People Born with Bipolar Disorder?

 Are You Destined for Bipolar Disorder?

-But even if you’re not born with bipolar disorder, I suspect some people are so heavily burdened with genetics it’s mostly a forgone conclusion anyway but maybe these people won’t develop symptoms in childhood.
+But even if you’re not born with bipolar disorder, I suspect some people are so heavily burdened with genetics it’s mostly a foregone conclusion anyway but maybe these people won’t develop symptoms in childhood.
 After all, none of us makes it into adulthood without suffering some traumas.
 Life is unpredictable for all.

 Does the Cause of Bipolar Disorder Matter?

-Well, certainly to researchers it does, and it should, but for any individual I would say no, not so much.
+Well, certainly to researchers it does, and it should, but for any individual, I would say no, not so much.
 Because whether you jar was full of genetics or other risk factors for mental illness, the fact is you’re stuck with bipolar disorder now anyway.
 The thing to know is that being born with a disorder doesn’t make it any more or less real than one you developed along the way.
-And saying “no one is born with bipolar disorder” is just another way of trying to suggest that bipolar disorder is a “less-than” illness or trying to blame someone for causing your mental illness.[pull]After all, no one knows why someone who smokes all their life escapes cancer while the person with an über-healthy lifestyle dies of cancer at 34.[/pull]
+And saying “no one is born with bipolar disorder” is just another way of trying to suggest that bipolar disorder is a “less-than” illness or trying to blame someone for causing your mental illness.

 Well, no one did.
 You didn’t cause your bipolar disorder and neither did any other one thing.
 Mental illness is complicated and no one knows where their marbles all come from.
 The causes don’t have to be genetic, and the causes certainly don’t have to be known, for a disease to be real.